 - Deputy High Court judge Alexandra Marks

-Pieter de Waal, General Counsel at the Law Society and a fee-paid judge at the Information Tribunal, describes his current position, career highlights and judicial role.
+Pieter de Waal, general counsel at the Law Society and a fee-paid tribunal member at the Information Tribunal, describes his current position, career highlights and tribunal role.

 Thaira Bibi, a salaried immigration judge and a nominated diversity and community relations judge, describes her career, the skills she brought to the bench as a solicitor, and her tips for solicitors thinking about becoming a judge.